Keep A Current Address

-The Federal Post Card Application request for an absentee ballot will be effective for all elections through the next two regularly scheduled general elections.
+The Federal Post Card Application request for an absentee ballot will be effective for all elections through the next regularly scheduled general election.
 If the FPCA is not available, phone or send a written request by mail, fax or email to:

 Supervisor of Elections

 Use our contact form to send an email.

 Anyone registered to vote in Flagler County may use our online form to request an absentee ballot:

 Overseas military, absent stateside military and overseas civilians may have an absentee ballot either faxed or e-mailed, in lieu of receiving it by regular mail.
 Once your absentee ballot is voted, you may either return it by fax or you may mail it to the Supervisor of Elections so that it is received not later than 7:00 p.m. on Election Day.
 Voted ballots returned by e-mail will not be accepted.
 Carefully follow instructions sent to you with your absentee ballot to ensure that it is counted.
 You must be sure to not only sign, but also DATE the return absentee ballot envelope.